Gauge Invariant Propagators and States in Quantum Electrodynamics: Large Gauge Transformations and Additional Constraints

+where $\partial\mathcal{V}^{\pm}$ denotes the future/past portion of the null boundary.
+As discussed at the end of Sec. (\ref{sec:largeG-TS}), we could relax this condition down to total charge conservation $Q_{\partial\mathcal{V}^{+}}=Q_{\partial\mathcal{V}^{-}}\neq0$ by requiring the $l=0$ part of the gauge fields to be time-independent at spatial infinity.
+As discussed above, this global $U(1)$ invariance is not necessarily interesting.

-We also see that in addition to the total charge flux constraint, we've found that invariance under large gauge transformations with higher spherical harmonics enforces a new constraint on the system.
-Since $\bar{G}$ and $a_{B}$ are just angular functions, the new boundary phase in (\ref{eq:largediamondampl}) implies that a certain part of the electric field at each angle is determined solely by the net charge flux of charge through the boundary at each angle.
-Specifically, if we define
+What is novel about the causal diamond amplitude eq. (\ref{eq:largediamondampl}) is that in addition to the total charge flux constraint, we've found that invariance under large gauge transformations with higher spherical harmonics enforces a new constraint on the system.
+Since $\bar{G}$ and $a_{B}$ are just angular functions, the new boundary phase in (\ref{eq:largediamondampl}) implies that a certain part of the electric field at each angle is determined solely by the net flux of charge through the boundary at each angle.
+To see this explicitly, we define